Graphene-based quantum heterospin graphs: Results

 To understand how the double-$S$ degeneracy arises, we focus on the $N = 7$ 3-LSG composed of spin-1 MBBs, where the isotropic exchange coupling $J_c$ connects sites 3 and 6, as shown in Fig. \ref{3legchain1}(a).
 When $J_c=0$ the system consists of two uncoupled spin-1 chains: one of length $N=5$ and the other of length $N=2$.
 The GS of an open spin-1 chain depends on the number of sites \cite{Haldane1983,PhysRevLett.59.799,PhysRevB.107.035432,Jaworowski2017}, being a singlet (triplet) if the number of sites is even (odd).
 Thus, for the $N=2$ chain, the GS and ES are a singlet ($S_{N=2}=0$) and triplet ($S_{N=2}=1$), respectively, while for the $N=5$ chain, the GS and ES are reversed, being a triplet ($S_{N=5}=1$) and singlet ($S_{N=5}=0$), respectively.
 Fig. \ref{3legchain2}(a) illustrates how the eigenvalues of the Hilbert space, formed by the $N=2$ and $N=5$ chains, are combined through the tensor product.
 The GS is a triplet, arising from $S_{N=5}=1$ and $S_{N=2}=0$, while the first ES is a singlet, formed by $S_{N=5}=0$ and $S_{N=2}=0$.
 The second ES consists of a singlet, a triplet, and a quintuplet, resulting from the combination of the two triplets, $S_{N=5}=1$ and $S_{N=2}=1$.
 Figs. \ref{3legchain2}(b–d) illustrate how the singlet, formed by the combination of $S_{N=5}=1$ and $S_{N=2}=1$, decreases in energy as the exchange coupling $J_c$ increases, approaching the singlet ES.
 The energy difference between the first and second singlet ESs for $J_c=0.2J$ ($J_c=0.8J$) is approximately 40\% (8\%).
 When $J_c=J$, both singlets become degenerate giving rise to the double-$S$ degeneracy.
 The degeneracy mechanism shown in Figs. \ref{3legchain2}(a–d) is valid only for the $N=7$ 3-LSG with spin-1 MBBs.
-However, an analogous description applies to the other 3-LSGs listed in Table \ref{table_multiplets}.\\
+This decoupling approach is analogous for the 3-LSGs shown in Table \ref{table_multiplets}.
+As in all cases, the system separates into two chains in the same manner as discussed above.
+As we will show below, the degeneracy of the first ES originates from the $C_{3v}$ symmetry.
+In section \ref{appJK}, we will discuss how possible perturbations in an experimental environment may affect this degeneracy.\\

 As what follows we show that the Hamilton operator of three-leg spin graphs exhibits a symmetry that leads to double degeneracies of some ESs.
 We first introduce the swap operator, which has been widely used in quantum computing \cite{Siewert2022,Nielsen2010}, but not in theoretical magnetism.
 Suppose an operator $\hat{A}$ composed by a tensorial product of three operators $\hat{A}_1$, $\hat{A}_2$ and $\hat{A}_3$ acting on different Hilbert spaces $\mathcal{H}_1$, $\mathcal{H}_2$ and $\mathcal{H}_3$ spanned by $\{\ket{v_1}\dots\ket{v_{N_v}}\}$, $\{\ket{u_1}\dots\ket{u_{N_u}}\}$ and $\{\ket{w_1}\dots\ket{w_{N_w}}\}$, respectively.
 This reads